 Developing a budget (and sticking to it) doesn’t need to be a complicated, time-consuming process.
 You can get the job done with a simple three-part formula:

-First, determine your sources of income, such as parents’ contributions, wages from a job, and money from scholarships or financial aid.
+To create a budget worksheet, determine your sources of income, such as parents’ contributions, wages from a job, and money from scholarships or financial aid.
 Then gather your fixed expenses, such as tuition, housing, cell phone bill, and car insurance.
 Finally, list your flexible expenses such as eating out, entertainment, clothing, and textbooks.
 Your total expenses should be less than or equal to your income.

 You may find it helpful to break your budget down by semester or by month to make it easier to manage.
 Here's a sample worksheet to help you organize your figures.